Barkhausen-Institut/hermespy/README.md

 # HermesPy
-**IMPORTANT NOTE FOR CLONING FROM GITHUB- READ BEFORE USE: AS WE USE GIT LFS TO TRACK BINARY FILES, GIT LFS IS REQUIRED FOR CLONING THE REPOSITORY.
-HOWEVER, THE GIT LFS BANDWIDTH OF OUR ORGANIZATION IS EXCEEDED UNTIL JUNE.
-THEREFORE, CLONING THIS REPOSITORY MUST BE DONE VIA GIT_LFS_SKIP_SMUDGE=1 git clone <this repo>.
-THE BINARY FILES WON'T BE PULLED.
-THIS MEANS, THAT SOME OF THE UNIT TESTS WILL NOT PASS.
-FURTHER, THE LDPC ENCODING AND DECODING WILL NOT WORK.
-IF YOU WANT TO USE LDPC, PLEASE GET IN TOUCH.**

-**AT THE BEGINNING OF JUNE, EVERYTHING WILL BE RUNNING SMOOTH AGAIN.**

 HermesPy (Heterogeneous Radio Mobile Simulator - Python) is a semi-static link-level simulator based on time-driven mechanisms.

 It provides a framework for the link-level simulation of a multi-RAT wireless link, consisting of